hackshackers/hackshackers-hugo/content/news/2016/04/miami-plans-its-first-media-party-brisbane-relaunches.md

 {{< figure link="http://hackshackers.com/resources/global-open-call/" src="/content-images/news/2016/04/Screen-Shot-2016-04-01-at-8.52.51-PM.png" alt="Screen Shot 2016-04-01 at 8.52.51 PM" >}}

-**Chapter spotlight:**
+**Group spotlight:**

 [Brisbane, Australia][15], held [a showcase last week][16] featuring work by not just a graphics designer, but also its own members.
-Co-organizer [Simon Elvery][17] said committing to a monthly meetup schedule has helped the chapter re-launch this year.
+Co-organizer [Simon Elvery][17] said committing to a monthly meetup schedule has helped the group re-launch this year.

 > ”It&#8217;s really helpful to have shared responsibility for organising them and also that one organiser is an academic at one of Brisbane&#8217;s biggest journalism schools (Daniel Angus) while the other (me) works for the News Digital division of the national broadcaster (the ABC).”